astrohart/MFR/MFR.Settings.Configuration/README.md

 If this value is `true` when the form is loaded, then ensure that the form displays in the folded state.

-<a name='P-MFR-Settings-Configuration-ProjectFileRenamerProjectFileRenamerConfiguration-IsFromCommandLine'></a>
+<a name='P-MFR-Settings-Configuration-ProjectFileRenamerConfiguration-IsFromCommandLine'></a>
 ### IsFromCommandLine `property`

 ##### Summary

-Gets or sets a value indicating whether this projectFileRenamerConfiguration was specified by the user on the command line.
+Gets or sets a value indicating whether this configuration was specified by the user on the command line.

-<a name='P-MFR-Settings-Configuration-ProjectFileRenamerProjectFileRenamerConfiguration-MatchCase'></a>
+<a name='P-MFR-Settings-Configuration-ProjectFileRenamerConfiguration-MatchCase'></a>
 ### MatchCase `property`

 ##### Summary